protobuf-net/protobuf-net/docs/nullwrappers.md

 }
 ```

+Note that protobuf-net is forgiving and when *deserializing* can silently accept *either* encoding, so for usage that *only* uses protobuf-net; however,
+the bytes from *serializing* will be different between the two, which may upset other non-protobuf-net consumers.
+Most serializers will prefer
+non-grouped data, so it may be worth considering *removing* the `AsGroup = true` here (although vexingly, [it has performance advantages](https://github.com/protocolbuffers/protobuf/issues/9134)).

 ## Null collections

 In the above, we can see that `[NullWrappedValue]` applies to the *values* in a collection; sometimes - much more rarely - we